 Now, to give the (thirsty) devils their due, four of the five companies listed above (excluding Apple) have committed to becoming either water-neutral or water-positive (returning more water to the ground than they consume) by 2030.

-But with data center growth (and water consumption) showing no signs of slowing down, there’s a case to be made that parched server farms are turning water into a fringe AI investment in its own right.
+But with data center growth (and water consumption) showing no signs of slowing down, there’s a case to be made that parched server farms are turning water into an AI infrastructure investment in its own right.

 The downside of taking the water angle on AI is that you’re unlikely to experience the massive speculative upside of a pure-play AI investment such as a software company or chipmaker.